Code-Institute-Submissions/NedKe-Bookido_DecResub/README.md

 **Bug**: When there is no product to show, it was not displaying any useful message

 **Fix**: Display a message that there is no product to book at the moment.
-If you are an admin, add new products.
+If you are an admin, add new products

+---

+**Bug**: When user enters empty values, when adding a new product, application breaks

+**Fix**: Add valiation functions to check that the values of the inputs are not blank

+---

+**Bug**: When user enters a product number to book, they can enter empty or not a number and that breaks the application

+**Fix**: Add valiation functions to check that the value of the product seleection iniput is not empty or not a number

 ---